KhaledOmarMoustafa/Appium-With-Shaft/README.md

 2-Install the application on the device and run the application

+3-Try to login with a locked out user name.

-3-Successful Login using a valid username and password
+4-Successful Login using a valid username and password

-4-Add a number of items to the shopping cart
+5-Add a number of items to the shopping cart

-5-Enter the shipping details
+6-Enter the shipping details

-6-Complete the order
+7-Complete the order

-7-Close the browser
+8-Close the application